RMorrisby/device_authority_qa_test/README.md

 `‘n-query’ value is retrieved from external location/file (e.g. ‘2’)`
 which strongly implies that the n-query value is not passed in via the URL or request, but that it is a single value stored by the system.

 It is also unclear what the relationship is between `n-new` and `n-query`.
-Is the `n-new` variable supplied in the POST is actually meant to be the same variable returned by the GET?
+Is the `n-new` variable supplied in the POST actually meant to be related to the variable returned by the GET?
-Currently they have two different names (`n-new` and `n-query`), so we currently treat them as two different variables.

 ### Refactoring

 For a proper codebase, these two Ruby files would be refactored to have their helper methods & additional code moved into other classes & files, so that other classes could also use them.
-The scope of this test application & its tests is not defined, so for now this refacoring has not been done (because we don't know if we need it)
+The scope of this test application & its tests is not clearly defined, so for now this refacoring has not been done (because we don't know if we need it).